 Boundaries – it’s a word you hear a lot when it comes to your personal life, I’m sure.
 Boundaries inform how you let people treat you, how you interact with people in your life, and how you prioritize your time away from work.
 So, why can’t boundaries apply to your work life as well?

-Jess Tyson, in her appearance on The Growth Lab Show, talks about boundaries and how setting them in your professional life is just as important, if not more so, then setting them in your personal life.
+Jess Tyson, in her appearance on The Growth Lab Show, talks about professional boundaries and how setting them in your professional life is just as important, if not more so, then setting them in your personal life.

 So, how exactly can you do that?
 Here are some tips!